scala-js/scala-js-website/doc/tutorial/laminar.md

 We then use it in two *bindings*:

 * In `child.text <-- counter`, we declare a text child of the button whose content will always reflect the value of `counter`.
+  Together with the first (immutable) text child `"count is "`, it initially forms the text `"count is 0"`.
   As the value of `counter` changes over time, so does the text in the button.
 * In `counter.update(c => c + 1)`, we schedule an update of the value of `counter`, to be increased by 1.
   We schedule that as a result of the `onClick -->` event of the button.

-We do not need to explicitly set the `innerHTML` attribute of the button.
+We do not need to explicitly set the `innerText` attribute of the button.
 That is taken care of by the `<--` binding.

 Unlike frameworks based on a virtual DOM, Laminar bindings directly target the DOM element to update.